SolidHal/PrawnOS/README.md

 Build the `PrawnOS-...-.img` by running `sudo make image`

-This has only been tested on a Debian stretch VM, and borrows some components from the host system to setup apt/debootstrap during the build process so I would recommend using a Debian Stretch VM to avoid any issues.
+This has only been tested on a Debian Buster VM, and borrows some components from the host system to setup apt/debootstrap during the build process so I would recommend using a Debian Buster VM to avoid any issues.

 ## Write to a flash drive or SD card
 Write the 2GB image to a flash drive.
 Make sure to replace $USB_DEVICE with the desired target flash drive or SD card device.
 If you're not familiar with dd, check out Debian's